DiziASP/DiziASP/README.md

 # 👋 Hi!
 I'm Raden Dizi Assyafadi Putra, 20 Years Old! 🤚

-I am currently a second-year Undergraduate Student at ITB who has a big interest in Project and/or Product Management, Web Development, iOS/Android Development, and Machine Learning.
+I am currently a third-year Undergraduate Student at ITB who has a big interest in Software Engineering and Site Realibility Engineering/DevOps.
 During my first year, I managed to create a Mention Confess (Menfess) website using ReactJS and Python (Flask).
 This website was used for my group's Final Project.
 I also learn about Data Science using Python's Pandas.
-For my second year, I'm planning to focus on participating in competition, learning advance skills related to programming, and finding internships or part-time jobs, all while completing my studies.
+During my third year, I participate in numeruous competition, learning advance skills related to programming, etc. And for the next step, I want to find internships or part-time jobs, all while completing my studies.

 ## My Statistics
 [![Ashutosh's github activity graph](https://github-readme-activity-graph.vercel.app/graph?username=DiziASP&theme=xcode)](https://github.com/ashutosh00710/github-readme-activity-graph)